HypeCheck

 Turmeric Curcumin

-Also known as: Curcuma longa, curcumin, turmeric extract, diferuloylmethane
+Also known as: curcumin, Curcuma longa, turmeric extract, diferuloylmethane

-500 mg daily based on study doses (higher doses used in some trials)
+500-1000 mg daily based on study doses

 What the Science Says